mfornace/nupack-docs-dev/sources/design.md

 Either method can be used to restart from a previous design result (keyword `restart`).
 See below for examples using `run()` and `launch()` for the above `tube_design` job.

 !!! note
-    `run()` is a blocking command that is convenient when you want to run a single quick design trial and wait for the results.`launch()` is a non-blocking command that offers the preferred mode of operation for large design jobs, enabling the you run long design trials in the background without checkpointing.
+    `run()` is a blocking command that is convenient when you want to run a single quick design trial and wait for the results.`launch()` is a non-blocking command that offers the preferred mode of operation for large design jobs, enabling you to run long design trials in the background with built-in checkpointing.

 ---